 It also includes an explanation of the various factors that can materially impact your project lead-time.
 We recommend that your Lead Project Manager and Lead Project Planner understand and account for these factors when planning your overall project schedule.

 This is a high-level overview of what our customers typically experience with migration projects.

 - Delayed Start Date – CIMcloud can have lead-times for migration deployments between 30 days and 6 months.
-Be sure reserve a spot and understand where you are in line before planning your schedule.
+Be sure to reserve a spot and understand where you are in line before planning your schedule.
+See the “Your Target Start Date” section below for more details.
 Expedited lead-times may be available for additional pricing if needed.